FATCA, the Foreign Account Tax Compliance Act was legislated by the United States Congress in May 2010 and entered into force in July 2014.

 There are exceptions to the reporting requirement.
 For example, you do not have to report the following assets because they are not considered specified foreign financial assets:

-- A financial account maintained by a U.S. payor.
-A U.S. payor includes a U.S. branch of a foreign financial institution, a foreign branch of a U.S. financial institution, and certain foreign subsidiaries of U.S. corporations.
-Therefore, financial accounts with such entities do not have to be reported.
+- It’s important to note that there are exceptions to the reporting requirement.
+For instance, financial accounts maintained by a U.S. payor, which includes a U.S. branch of a foreign financial institution, a foreign branch of a U.S. financial institution, and certain foreign subsidiaries of U.S. corporations, do not have to be reported.
+This knowledge will help you navigate the reporting process with confidence.

-- A beneficial interest in a foreign trust or a foreign estate, if you do not know or have reason to know of the interest.
-If you receive a distribution from a foreign trust or foreign estate, however, you are considered to have knowledge of your interest in the trust or estate.
+- A beneficial interest in a foreign trust or estate if you do not know or have reason to know of the interest.
+However, if you receive a distribution from a foreign trust or foreign estate, you are considered to understand your interest in the trust or estate.

-- An interest in a social security, social insurance, or other similar program of a foreign government.
+- An interest in social security, social insurance, or other similar programs of a foreign government.

 Other Exceptions from Reporting

-If you reported specified foreign financial assets on other forms, you do not have to report them a second time on Form 8938.
+If you reported specified foreign financial assets on other forms, you do not have to report them again on Form 8938.
 These include interests in

-Not All Countries Are Complying With US FATCA Requirements.
+Not All Countries Comply with US FATCA Requirements

-Many countries have not yet become compliant with FATCA.
-Here is a full list of United Nations Member countries and their FATCA IGA status:
+Many countries still need to become compliant with FATCA.
+Here is a complete list of United Nations Member countries and their FATCA IGA status:

 FATCA compliance is complicated and tricky.
-You need expert advice from our law firm which specializes in tax law for both Israel and the United States.
+It would be best if you had expert advice from our law firm, which specializes in tax law for Israel and the United States.
 We know FATCA in all its intricate detail.
-We are experienced regarding all waivers and disclaimers to Uncle Sam.
+We are experienced with all waivers and disclaimers to Uncle Sam.

-We are located in Tel Aviv with offices in New York and Los Angeles, California.
-We invite you to schedule a complimentary consultation with our firm to learn how we can solve your Israeli legal and business matters.
+We are in Tel Aviv, with offices in New York and Los Angeles, California.
+We invite you to schedule a complimentary consultation with Aharoni Law Firm to learn how we can solve your Israeli legal and business matters.